Fuytetcei/LIN/README.md

     This practice involves the construction and installation of a new kernel module that creates a new "/Proc" entry that manages a linked list.

-  Practice 2, kernel sys calls.
+  Practice 2, kernel sys calls and USB drivers.